MetaCell/nwb-explorer/README.md

 ./NWBE
 ```

-If everything worked, the default browser will open on `http://localhost:8000/geppetto`
+If everything worked, the default browser will open on `http://localhost:8888/geppetto`

 ### Run with docker
-Under the folder k8s are available the container definitions to setup a kubernetes deployment with jupyter hub spawner.
+Under the folder k8s we can find the container definitions to setup a kubernetes deployment with jupyter hub spawner.
-We can simply run the application with docker:
+We can run with docker with the following commands:
 ```bash
 cd [PROJECT_ROOT]/k8s
 docker build -t nwb-explorer --build-arg BRANCH=nwbdev .